Whether you plan on riding our system once, or intend to commute

 Planning your route through our expansive network has never been

-easier.
-In partnership with Google, GO Transit provides an
+In addition and in partnership with Google, GO Transit provides

-The Transit Trip Planner does not take into account service
+The Google Transit Trip Planner does not take into account service

 disruptions.
 Please check our